bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 ##### parameters

-List of main command parameters appended to the executable.
+List of run-specific command parameters appended to the executable.

 Supported formats include string flags, token arrays, or key/value objects.

+These values are merged with default parameters configured in config.tools.<tool>.docker.annotation.defaults.parameters.

 Examples: